aerogear/graphback/docs/datasync/conflict-resolution-intro.md

 }
 ```

 To improve efficiency of queries on the `delta` table, a `deltaTTL` argument (in seconds) is used along with a MongoDB TTL Index to prune older entries from the delta table.
 In the current configuration, a default strategy of `ClientSideWins` is used.
-Please check the [docs](conflict-resolution-strategies.md) for more information on using different strategies as well as implementing custom Conflict Resolution strategies.
+Please check the [Conflict Resolution Strategies](conflict-resolution-strategies.md) documentation for more information on using different strategies as well as implementing custom Conflict Resolution strategies.

 :::note
 You may only have delta queries for one model while having both delta queries and server-side conflict resolution for another model without them interfering with each other.